openstack/python-swiftclient/doc/source/service-api.rst

 * ``stat([options])``: Returns stats for the configured account.
 * ``stat(<container>, [options])``: Returns stats for the given container.
 * ``stat(<container>, <object_list>, [options])``: Returns stats for each
-  of the given objects in the the given container (through the returned iterator).
+  of the given objects in the given container (through the returned iterator).

 Results from stat are dictionaries indicating the success or failure of each